lockss/lockss-rtd-manual/docs/installing/k3s.rst

    :guilabel:`K3s state data directory: [/var/lib/rancher/k3s]`

-   K3s stores state data in :file:`/var/lib/rancher/k3s` by default, but if :file:`/var` is space-limited, you should specify a different directory as the K3s state data directory grows large.
+   K3s stores state data in :file:`/var/lib/rancher/k3s` by default, but if :file:`/var` is space-limited, you should specify a different directory as the K3s state data directory will grow to at least 5-10GB.
 Enter a directory path of your choice followed by :kbd:`Enter`, or simply hit :kbd:`Enter` to accept the default.

 7. If Rancher's K3s install script (https://get.k3s.io) cannot recover from an error condition, it may display an error message with a suggested remediation before exiting.
 If applicable, perform the recommended action and re-run :program:`install-k3s`.